desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 }
 ```

 > Don't worry if the benchmarking code is unfamiliar, all we are doing is getting an idea of how fast our code is by running it a bunch of times.
-You won't need to understand it to follow the rest of the article.

 I ran this on my mac for various inputs for \\( (a,n) \\) and I get: